c3lang/c3docs-old/docs/contracts.md

 ### Pure in detail

-The `pure` annotation allows a program to make assumtions in regards of how the function treats global variables.
+The `pure` annotation allows a program to make assumptions in regard to how the function treats global variables.
 Unlike for `const`, a pure function is not allowed to call a function which is known to be impure.

 However, just like for `const` the compiler might not detect whether the annotation is correct or not!
 This program might compile, but will behave strangely: